 “Abstenir de chaussures à talons.”
 My recent dinner invitation to La Grande Table des Lausannois 2016 included specific instructions to not wear high heels.
 The reason?
 The location for this extraordinary meal, organized by six restaurateurs from Lausanne — an empty swimming pool!

 La Grande Table des Lausannois, one of the many foodie events organized with support from Lausanne à Table, hosted its 5th annual event on Thursday, July 7, 2016.
 Each year, the team chooses a different location to hold the event.
 These unusual venues are often closed to the public or dedicated to a use not typically associated with fine dining.
 In previous years, an orangerie, a former SBB hall, a firehouse and a former chocolate factory all served as the sites for this event.
-Participation is limited — you have to get your ticket early before the event sells out!
+The association offers a limited number of spots — you have to get your ticket early before the event sells out!

-Along with unusual locations each year, these dinners involve chefs from Lausanne — who might otherwise be considered competitors — joining together to plan and prepare a special meal.
+Along with unique locations each year, these dinners involve chefs working in Lausanne.
+They might otherwise be considered competitors.
+For this event, however, they join together to plan and prepare this special meal.
 With a sense of humor, and an exceptional amount of skill, these chefs deliver an exciting meal as a team.

 That evening — wearing my flat sandals with rubber soles — I descended the stairs from the metro station and found the Piscine de Mon-Repos with a beautiful view of the mountains across the Lac Léman.
 I had been to this location only once before, for an art exhibition designed to help introduce a new planned museum complex for the city.
 Last time, I saw white spinning art installations out on the lawn.
 This time, the same lawn was used to host an outdoor apéritif, as well as dessert at the conclusion of the meal, for La Grande Table des Lausannois.